justapotato213/Jump-of-Fate/README.md

   - Note: In order to run this file, you will need to have the [PILLOW](https://pillow.readthedocs.io/en/stable/installation.html) library installed in Python.
   - It works by randomly combining the slices (images) horizontally and adds the start and the end to each level.
   - Once these images are saved in [Levels](LevelGenerator/Level), you can transfer them into [Assets/Resources/Level](Assets/Resources/Level) and they will be playable.
+## Documentation
+- The main user manual is found in this [Doc](https://docs.google.com/document/d/1-vpKEELPpJwfev-XjtRFNolClUb9Pxli4TilruKsmxs/edit?usp=sharing) which contains all the information needed to play the game